-Political Economy & Governance
+Political Economy and Governance

 Governments around the world spend billions of dollars every year to provide citizens with basic services.
 But the effectiveness of public spending can be compromised by policies that do not reflect the needs or wishes of citizens, losses and inefficiencies due to corruption, limited oversight of public spending, and poor performance of civil servants.